WNAC-TV (Boston): Origins

 A modern re-production of the test pattern used by the station early on.

 WNAC-TV first signed on the air on June 21, 1948, as the second television station in Boston after WBZ-TV (channel 4), which had debuted 12 days earlier.
 Channel 7 originally operated as a CBS affiliate but also carried some programs from ABC and the DuMont Television Network.
-The station was originally owned by General Tire, along with WNAC radio (then at 1260 AM, frequency now occupied by WBIX; later moved to 680 AM, now WRKO), which served as the flagship station of the Yankee Network, a regional New England radio network.
+The station was originally owned by General Tire, along with WNAC (1260 AM), which served as the flagship station of the Yankee Network, a regional New England radio network.
 General Tire had purchased the Yankee Network in 1943.
-WNAC-TV first broadcast from the WNAC/Yankee Network's studios at 21 Brookline Avenue, near Fenway Park, before RKO moved its Boston operations to new facilities near Government Center at 40 Hawkins Street (later renamed 7 Bulfinch Place) in 1968.
+WNAC-TV first broadcast from the WNAC/Yankee Network studios at 21 Brookline Avenue, near Fenway Park, before RKO moved its Boston operations to new facilities near Government Center at 40 Hawkins Street (later renamed 7 Bulfinch Place) in 1968.

 In 1950, General Tire bought the West Coast regional Don Lee Broadcasting System.
 Two years later, it acquired the Bamberger Broadcasting Service (owners of WOR-AM-FM-TV in New York City) and merged its broadcasting interests into a new division, General Teleradio.
 General Tire purchased RKO Radio Pictures in 1955 after General Tire found that RKO's film library would be a perfect programming source for WNAC-TV and its other television stations.
 The studio was merged into General Teleradio to become RKO Teleradio; after the film studio was dissolved, the business was renamed RKO General in 1959.